hbctraining/Intro-to-rnaseq-hpc-O2/lessons/08_rnaseq_workflow.md

 ![STAR_step2](../img/alignment_STAR_step2.png)

-This sequential searching of only the unmapped portions of reads underlies the efficiency of the STAR algorithm.
-STAR uses an uncompressed suffix array (SA) to efficiently search for the longest matching portions of the read, this allows for quick searching against even the largest reference genomes.
-Other slower aligners use algorithms that often search for the entire read sequence before splitting reads and performing iterative rounds of mapping.
-More details on the algorithm itself can be found in the [STAR publication](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635).

 **If STAR does not find an exact matching sequence** for each part of the read due to mismatches or indels, the seed will be extended.